 Calgary has much higher rental and housing prices compared to Edmonton.

-However, the overall cost of living is similar.
+However, the overall cost of living is similar, slightly cheaper in Edmonton.

 The purchasing power in Calgary is better.
 So although the expenses might be higher, your salary can go further in Calgary than in Edmonton.